 Students who do not replace their markers and do not return the borrowed set to the Clinical Coordinator after two weeks, will not be allowed to returned to clinic until their replacement markers are received.
-The attendance policy will apply.
+The attendance policy will apply to missed time.